KeivanShariatmadar/meva-data/documents/README.md

 * Activity names: In February 2020 the activity names were normalized:

-  * The [activity-names.txt](activity-names.txt) file lists the canonical activity names.
+  * The [activity-names.txt](activity-names.txt) file lists the canonical names for the 37 ActEV activities.
+Note that these names are case-sensitive.

-  * The [activity-name-mapping.csv](activity-name-mapping.csv) file is a comma-separated file mapping the canonical activity name to its "old" (pre-February 2020) name.
+  * The [activity-name-mapping.csv](activity-name-mapping.csv) file is a comma-separated file mapping "old" (pre-February 2020) names to their canonical equivalent.
+This file includes variations for capitalization.